BSc (Hons), MSc, PhD, CStat, FSS, FFPH, FSCT, FRSE, FMedSci

 Biography

 Professor Marion Campbell is Professor of Health Services Research at the University of Aberdeen.
-She is also co-Director of the RCSEng Aberdeen Surgical Trials Centre.
+She is also Director of the Royal College of Surgeons (RCSEngland) Aberdeen Surgical Trials Centre.
 Marion is a medical statistician by training, a clinical trialist and methodologist.
-Her main research interests are in the design, conduct and analysis of clinical trials especially complex trial design and the design and conduct of surgical and device trials.
+Her main research interests are in the design, conduct and analysis of clinical trials of complex interventions and of surgical, device and critical care trials.
 She has published widely on clinical trials methodology including on cluster randomised trials, design of trials of surgical interventions, pragmatic trials and trials reporting.
-She has served on many national and international funding agencies and committees and is an elected Fellow of the Academy of Medical Sciences, the Royal Society of Edinburgh, the Faculty of Public Health, and the International Society for Clinical Trials and is a previous NIHR senior investigator.
+She has served on many national and international funding agencies and committees and is an elected Fellow of the Academy of Medical Sciences, the Royal Society of Edinburgh, the Faculty of Public Health, and the International Society for Clinical Trials .

 Marion graduated with an honours degree in Statistics from the University of Aberdeen and subsequently gained an MSc in Statistics and PhD in Public Health.
 Following early career appointments within the National Health Service in the fields of Operational Research and Statistics of Medical Audit, she joined the University of Aberdeen in 1993.